abdulsamisahil/Robot/README.md

 ### Description

-It is a little fullstack application, that takes x, y and facing direction as inputs from the client, and return its' position back.
+It is a little fullstack application, that takes x, y and facing direction as inputs from the client, and returns its' position back.
 The client can also command the robot by commanding like L to turn left, R to turn right and F to move forward.
-The client firstly decide the room's widht and depth by adding a x and y value.
+The client firstly needs to decide the room's widht and depth by adding a x and y value.

 ### Architecture